 - Federal Trade Commission (877) FTC-HELP: The FTC is a federal government agency that focuses on administering consumer protection laws.
 This website contains a great deal of useful information for consumers about how to get out of debt, save money, and report fraudulent consumer practices.
 The free, downloadable brochures are especially helpful.

-- Choose to Save: A site devoted to financial education; includes savings planning worksheets, information about retirement savings plans, pensions, loans and more.
+- American Savings Education Council: A site devoted to financial education; includes savings planning worksheets, information about retirement savings plans, pensions, loans and more.